ashfaq1701/temporal_walk/README.md

 * walk_bias - Type of bias for selecting next edges during walk:
   * "Uniform": Equal probability for all valid edges
   * "Linear": Linear decay based on time
-  * "Exponential": Exponential decay based on time
+  * "Exponential": Exponential decay based on time with discrete sorted indices
+  * "ExponentialWeight": Exponential decay based on time with actual timestamp based weights (CTDNE)

 * num_cw - Number of context windows to generate.
 If None, calculated using num_walks_per_node
 * num_walks_per_node - Number of walks per node.
 Used only if num_cw is None